HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **EOF** Abbreviaton for end-of-file.
 F
 -
-**for statement** Provides a mechanismn that allows certain parts of the code to be executed repeatedly.
+**for statement** Provides a mechanismn that allows code to be executed repeatedly.
 G
 -
 **global scope** The outermost scope, used to define global variables or other global constructs, that shall be valid and visible to the compiler at all times.